Welcome to EventHub!

 You will need to upload at least one photo of your event to your page to be the cover photo (banner) for your Showcase Page.
 Adding more can help lend legitimacy to your page and capture marketplace leads by giving an appealing visual of your event.
 You can add several photos and videos to your multimedia gallery.
 We recommend at least 4-6!

 1. Add Photos - Click the Upload Photos button to upload.
-We highly recommend that your cover photo be something that shows the crowd and the exhibitor/vendor village to show what the experience will be like for them.
+We highly recommend that your cover photo be something that displays the crowd and the exhibitor/vendor village to show what the experience will be like for them.
 Other photos of the event are great too, but the banner image should be something that will make an exhibitor want to apply right away!
-The ideal dimensions for a cover photo are 1900 x 600.
+The ideal dimensions for a cover photo are 1440 x 512

 3. Current Photos and Videos - Your uploaded photos and linked videos will appear here.
 If you would like to change which photo is your cover image, just click "Set Cover Image" on the picture you want to set as your banner.